<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=632193&amp;fmt=gif">

 Finally, set a realistic goal.
 When you run your first report, what questions do you expect your database to answer?

-Your SRM partner should guide you through the preparation and implementation process, and make it as simple and straightforward as possible.
+Your SRM vendor should guide you through their onboarding and implementation process, making it as simple as possible.
+Learn about Jambo's simple 5-step implementation process.

 move-to-stakeholder-engagement-software-3